-Integrate DCP into your app to offload compute intensive, parallel workloads for better performance and portability.
+DCP is useful for fully integrated workflows, offloading compute-intensive steps, or handling requests from other apps.
+Every application bounded by HTC will benefit.

-Get US$100 of free compute for your first application on DCP.
+Get US$100 of free compute for your first workload on DCP.

 How does DCP Work?